An Ecosystem-Based Conservation Framework for Oyster Reefs

 commercially important species, Ecosystem models, ecosystem restoration, fishery management, habitat quality

-Managers need to know if the Bahia Grande ecosystem is functioning as a nursery and/or foraging grounds for fish to make informed decisions regarding whether to open Bahia Grande to public use.
+Managers needed to know if the Bahia Grande ecosystem was functioning as a nursery and/or foraging grounds for fish to make informed decisions regarding whether to open Bahia Grande to public use.

 Barrier Island Seagrass Community Restoration